- Defined benefit (DB)

 - Defined contribution (DC)

-The General Data Protection Regulation (GDPR) is coming into force on 25 May 2018 and the UK Government has published the Data Protection Bill.
-We offer specialist support to trustees and sponsoring employers to help prepare for this major change.
+The General Data Protection Regulation (GDPR) and Data Protection Act 2018 came into force on 25 May 2018.
+We offer specialist support to trustees and sponsoring employers to give guidance on this major change.

-Whilst many of the GDPR’s requirements are similar to existing data protection provisions, the new rules will strengthen data protection requirements.
-The amount of information that needs to be given to individuals will increase, reporting obligations in the event of a breach will be greater and heavier sanctions will be imposed for non-compliance.
+Whilst many of the GDPR’s requirements are similar to previous data protection provisions, the new rules strengthen data protection requirements.
+The amount of information that needs to be given to individuals has increased, reporting obligations in the event of a breach are greater and heavier sanctions have been imposed for non-compliance.

 How we can help

-- identifying the questions to ask when auditing data
+- identifying the questions to ask when auditing (or “mapping”) scheme personal data

 - reviewing existing or new contracts